nimiq/qr-scanner/README.md

 ```
 As an optional third parameter an error handler to be invoked on decoding errors can be specified.
 The default is `QrScanner._onDecodeError`.

-As an optional fourth parameter a specific resolution that should be worked on can be specified.
-The default is 400.
+As an optional fourth parameter a method can be provided that determines a region to which scanning should be restricted as a performance improvement.
+This region can optionally also be scaled down before performing the scan as an additional performance improvement.
+The region is specified as `x`, `y`, `width` and `height`; the dimensions for the downscaled region as `downScaledWidth` and `downScaledHeight`.
+Note that the aspect ratio between `width` and `height` and `downScaledWidth` and `downScaledHeight` should remain the same.
+By default, the scan region is restricted to a centered square of two thirds of the video width or height, whichever is smaller, and scaled down to a 400x400 square.

 As an optional fifth parameter a preference for the camera to use can be specified.
 Allowed values are `'environment'` and `'user'`.
 The default is `'environment'`.